valeriansaliou/zxcvbn/README.md

 well.

 `zxcvbn-async.js` is a tiny 350 bytes.
-On `window.load`, after your page loads and renders, it'll fetch `zxcvbn.js`, which is more like 700k (330k gzipped), most of which is a series of dictionaries.
+On `window.load`, after your page loads and renders, it'll fetch `zxcvbn.js`.

-I haven't found 700k to be too large -- especially because a password isn't the first thing a user typically enters on a registration form.

 `zxcvbn.js` can also be included directly: